 - Once approved, consumers are re-evaluated annually to remain eligible for services according to MassHealth regulations.

 - Once a consumer is to receive PCA services from MassHealth, training on how to be a PCA employer is provided by Independence Associates.

 - Topics covered include:

 - Your obligations as a PCA Employer according to the guidelines established by MassHealth.

 - How to properly hire, train, and evaluate PCA’s.

 - The forms and paperwork required to run your personally directed PCA Program that are required by MassHealth, Independence Associates, and Tempus fiscal Intermediary and how they are to be properly filled out, filed, and maintained.

 - Best practices in being a PCA Employer.

 - Timesheets, Forms & Other Resources

-- STAVROS Fiscal Intermediary maintains an up to date web site which contains all of the Timesheets, Forms, and Documents necessary for you as a consumer to maintain your personally directed PCA program.
-Visit the STAVROS Forms page for a complete listing and to download and print any forms you need.
+- Tempus Fiscal Intermediary maintains an up to date web site which contains all of the Timesheets, Forms, and Documents necessary for you as a consumer to maintain your personally directed PCA program.
+Visit the Tempus Forms page for a complete listing and to download and print any forms you need.